pandas-dev/pandas/doc/source/user_guide/groupby.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Similar to the :ref:`aggregation method <groupby.aggregate.agg>`, the
-:meth:`~.DataFrameGroupBy.transform` can accept string aliases to the built-in
+:meth:`~.DataFrameGroupBy.transform` method can accept string aliases to the built-in
-transform methods in the previous section.
-It can *also* accept string aliases to the
+transformation methods in the previous section.
+It can *also* accept string aliases to
-built-in aggregation methods.
-When an aggregation method is provided, the result will
+the built-in aggregation methods.
+When an aggregation method is provided, the result
-be broadcast across the group.
+will be broadcast across the group.

 .. ipython:: python